Observatory Status

 - Saturn (between Cetus and Pisces) is visible when we open.

-- Uranus (in Taurus) is now viewable when we open.
+- Uranus (in Taurus) is up when we open, and should be viewable.

 - Neptune (between Cetus and Pisces) rises with Saturn, and should be visible with a telescope or binoculars when we open.